Laurel Nakadate: Reception

 New York Times critic Ken Johnson called her "smart and scarily adventurous."
 She was also featured in the book 25 Under 25: Up-and-Coming American Photographers.Art critic John Yau, in an article in The Brooklyn Rail on her 2011 retrospective, writes to the artist: "You explore a more unstable terrain, always intent on making 'a narrow escape,' the only option you see for yourself.
 Meanwhile, the middle aged, potbellied man is condemned to pirouette, again and again.
 It is his one true moment of beauty and tenderness recorded for posterity—you have given him his 'narrow escape' and he knows it, as he does what he is told."

 Nakadate uses her artwork to further discuss her Asian American identity by using ideas of “objectification, spectacle, and alienation."
 As pointed out by art critic John Yau on looking deeper into the messages of Nakadate's work “it doesn’t matter if an Asian American artist disavows race; she will be grouped as such because of an inherent institutional marginalization.
 And even despite the well-documented continuation of institutional racism and gender.”

 Nakadate portrays post–Asian American ideals and Yau’s concepts in her Strangers and Relations (2014) piece.
 Nakadate does not appear in any of the photos in this collection and only depicts her white relatives, which she found through DNA testing.
 Critics have noticed, especially through Nakadate’s work, her failure to address racial identity and believe that for “artists of color to transcend this institutional racism, they must continue making art that doesn’t reference race.”

 New York Times critic Roberta Smith reviewed very favorably Nakadate's recent show, "Strangers and Relations (2013)," a show consisting of portraits of Americans distantly related to the artist (and located through DNA-testing), calling it "unusually gripping," and adding, "Ms. Nakadate’s nocturnes envelop us in darkness and tenderness and, as usual in her work, an unexpected intimacy opens up."

 Critiques

 Nakadate's work has stirred some controversial debates concerning her work with race and gender.
 Critics have also been skeptical of Nakadate's work ethically, as many believe that her work with strangers is "manipulating" them.
 Refuting this point, The Leslie Tonkonow Artworks + Projects of New York states that Nakadate's work sidesteps the fact that "everyone is acting" and that this concept is key to understanding Nakadate's work and her artfulness.

 One point Mary Ann Doane states about Nakadate’s work on the male and stranger gaze is that the "patriarchy has always already said everything (everything and nothing).”

+Personal life

+She lives in Brooklyn and Dutchess County, and is married to novelist Rick Moody.